Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 To check current settings, send `M955 P[n]`, where [n] is the device-number.
 For an accelerometer connected locally via SPI, this will be P0.
 For an accelerometer on a CAN-connected board, use the form P[board-address.device-number], for example P121.0.

 When connecting using SPI,  C parameter of M955 is used in the following manner:

 `C"aaa+bbb" Pins to use for CS and INT (in that order) when connecting the accelerometer via SPI`

 ## Tabs {.tabset}

-### Duet 3 MB6HC and MB6XD
+### Duet 3 MB6HC

-Depending on how you have wired it, use one of these commands to tell RRF about the accelerometer:
+Depending on how you have wired it, use one of the following commands to tell RRF about the accelerometer:

-`M955 P0 C"spi.cs3+spi.cs2" ; all wires connected to temp DB connector`
+`M955 P0 C"spi.cs1+spi.cs0" ; all wires connected to temp DB connector, no temperature daughterboard` `M955 P0 C"spi.cs3+spi.cs2" ; all wires connected to temp DB connector, stacked on temperature daughterboard` `M955 P0 C"io3.out+io3.in"  ; CS and INT1 connected to IO3`

+### Duet 3 MB6XD

+Depending on how you have wired it, use one of the following commands to tell RRF about the accelerometer:

+`M955 P0 C"spi.cs2+spi.cs1" ; all wires connected to temp DB connector, no temperature daughterboard` `M955 P0 C"spi.cs4+spi.cs3" ; all wires connected to temp DB connector, stacked on temperature daughterboard` `M955 P0 C"io3.out+io3.in"  ; CS and INT1 connected to IO3`

+### Duet 3 Mini 5+

+From RRF 3.5beta4/3.4.6 you can connect an accelerometer with all wires connected to the TEMP_DB connector.
+Use the following command to tell RRF about the accelerometer:

+`M955 P0 C"spi.cs2+spi.cs1" ; all wires connected to temp DB connector, no temperature daughterboard`

+Use this command to tell RRF about the accelerometer if CS and INT1 are connected to an IO port:

 `M955 P0 C"io3.out+io3.in"  ; CS and INT1 connected to IO3`

-### Duet 3 Mini 5+

-From RRF 3.5beta4/3.4.6 you can connect an accelerometer to the SPI DB header Use this command to tell RRF about the accelerometer if using one connected to an IO port:

-`M955 P0 C"spi.cs1+spi.cs0" "`

-Use this command to tell RRF about the accelerometer if using one connected to an IO port:

-`M955 P0 C"io3.out+io3.in"`

-### Duet 2 WiFi and Ethernet
+### Duet 2 WiFi/Ethernet, Duex

-Use this command to tell RRF about the accelerometer:
+Use one of the following commands to tell RRF about the accelerometer:

-`M955 P0 C"spi.cs4+spi.cs3"`
+`M955 P0 C"spi.cs2+spi.cs1" ; all wires connected to temp DB connector, no temperature daughterboard` `M955 P0 C"spi.cs4+spi.cs3" ; all wires connected to temp DB connector, stacked on one temperature daughterboard`

+For an accelerometer connected to a Duex, use one of the following commands:
+`M955 P0 C"spi.cs6+spi.cs5" ; all wires connected to temp DB connector, no temperature daughterboard` `M955 P0 C"spi.cs8+spi.cs7" ; all wires connected to temp DB connector, stacked on one temperature daughterboard`

 ### Duet 2 Maestro

-Use this command to tell RRF about the accelerometer:
+Use one of the following commands to tell RRF about the accelerometer:

-`M955 P0 C"twd0+twck0"`
+`M955 P0 C"spi.cs2+spi.cs1" ; all wires connected to temp DB connector, no temperature daughterboard` `M955 P0 C"twd0+twck0"      ; all wires connected to temp DB connector, stacked on one temperature daughterboard`

-### Duet 3 Toolboard 1LC v1.1 and later
+### Duet 3 Toolboards

 You do not need to tell RRF about the accelerometer with M955; it will use the default M955 settings.
 However, you can use M955 if necessary to set accelerometer orientation, sampling rate or resolution.
 The P parameter is the CAN address of the Toolboard and accelerometer device number, eg P121.0.
 For example: